OpenDominion/OpenDominion/CONTRIBUTING.md

 $ php bin/artisan ide-helper:meta

 # Frontend stuff
-$ yarn install # Optionally with --no-bin-links on mounted drives, like with Vagrant
+$ npm install # Optionally with --no-bin-links on mounted drives, like with Vagrant
 # If using Vagrant, node-sass might fail to install properly.
 # If so, run: npm rebuild node-sass --no-bin-links
-$ yarn run dev
+$ npm run dev
 ```

 Make sure to change the `MAIL_*` settings in your `.env` if you want to use your own SMTP server (or just set `MAIL_DRIVER` to `log`).